Toward the Achievement of a Sustainable Society

 DIC is a signatory to the International Council of Chemical Associations (ICCA)’s Responsible Care Global Charter.

-• We systematically provide education and training on the environment, safety and health.
+• Plan and conduct education programs and training on the environment, safety, and health.

 Responsible Care Codes